rancher-sandbox/docs.rancherdesktop.io/docs/troubleshooting-tips.md

 **:warning: Please note that shutting down WSL will stop all other distros along with the `rancher-desktop` distro.**

+### Images

+#### Q: My Docker images have disappeared after upgrading Rancher Desktop or toggling WebAssembly support.
+Where did they go?

+**A:** Rancher Desktop stores moby (docker) images in two locations: the classic storage driver and the containerd snapshotter.
+Each location hides images stored in the other.
+Your images still exist but are in the inactive storage location.
+See [Migrating Moby Images Between Storage Drivers](./how-to-guides/migrating-images.md) for migration instructions.

 ### Installation

 <!-- #966 -->